bodar/docker-teamcity/README.md

 How it works:

- * Currently the image expects a existing /data/BuildServer on the host machine
+ * Currently the image expects a existing /data/BuildServer on the host machine or it will default to in-memory DB
  * It supports scaling the agents
  * You have to authorise the agents